GenericMappingTools/gmt/doc/rst/source/colorbar.rst

     Append **+w** followed by the *length* and *width* of the color bar.
 If *width* is not specified then it is set to 4% of the given *length*.
 If *length* is not given then it defaults to 80% of the corresponding map side dimension.
-If either *length* or *width* end with % then those percentages are used instead to set the dimensions.
+If either *length* or *width* end with % then those percentages are used instead to set the dimensions, where *width* is defined as a percentage of the colorbar *length*.
     Give a negative *length* to reverse the scale bar, or append **+r**.
 Append **+h** to get a horizontal scale [Default is vertical (**+v**)].
     By default, the anchor point on the scale is assumed to be the bottom left corner (BL), but this